marcinkuzminski/rhodecode/README.rst

 It works on http/https, has build in permission/authentication(+ldap) features It's similar to github or bitbucket, but it's suppose to run as standalone hosted application, it's open source and focuses more on restricted access to repositories.
-It's powered by vcs_ library that me na Lukasz Balcerzak created to handle many various version control systems.
+It's powered by vcs_ library that me and Lukasz Balcerzak created to handle many various version control systems.

 RhodeCode uses `Semantic Versioning <http://semver.org/>`_